-- Depend on wireless and mobile data networks - Manageability at scale, data protection and privacy, authenticity of user, culture and age need to be considered

-Compared to most offline approaches, such as face-to-face interactions, digital tools are primarily used for one-way information sharing and occasionally for tracking rumours, but are not widely seen as a two-way communication channel to consult and actively involve affected people.
-Although some humanitarian organisations prefer technologies like hotlines, Interactive Voice Response or SMS, they are often hesitant to use mobile messaging tools and social media platforms, and even less likely to use Artificial Intelligence -based chat or voicebots, which are still rarely used.
+- Depend on wireless and mobile data networks - Manageability at scale, data protection and privacy, authenticity of user, culture and age need to be considered tracking rumours, but are not widely seen as a two-way communication channel to consult and actively involve affected people.
+Although some humanitarian organisations prefer technologies like hotlines, IVR or SMS, they are often hesitant to use mobile messaging tools and social media platforms, and even less likely to use AI-based chat or voicebots, which are still rarely used.
 When applied, these tools are not typically considered two-way communication channels and are mainly used for limited purposes such as sharing programme information, programme changes, updates, or time-bound campaigns.